-have the authority to remove fellows from supervising interactions and/or learning environments that do not meet the standards of the program; ^(Core)
+have the authority to remove fellows from supervising interactions and/or learning environments that do not meet the standards of the program; (Core)

 Background and Intent: The program director has the responsibility to ensure that all who educate fellows effectively role model the Core Competencies.
 Working with a fellow is a privilege that is earned through effective teaching and professional role modeling.
 This privilege may be removed by the program director when the standards of the clinical learning environment are not met.

 There may be faculty in a department who are not part of the educational program, and the program director controls who is teaching the residents.

-II.A.4.a).(6) submit accurate and complete information required and requested by the DIO, GMEC, and ACGME; ^(Core) ludes providing information in the form and format taining requisite sign-off by the DIO.
-II.A.4.a).(7) provide a learning and working environment in which fellows have the opportunity to raise concerns, report mistreatment, and provide feedback in a confidential manner as appropriate, without fear of intimidation or retaliation; ^(Core) II.A.4.a).(8) ensure the program's compliance with the Sponsoring Institution's policies and procedures related to grievances and due process, including when action is taken to suspend or dismiss, not to promote, or renew the appointment of a fellow; ^(Core) Background and Intent: A program does not operate independently of its Sponsoring Institution.
+submit accurate and complete information required and requested by the DIO, GMEC, and ACGME; (Core)

+Background and Intent: This includes providing information in the form and format requested by the ACGME and obtaining requisite sign-off by the DIO.

+provide a learning and working environment in which fellows have the opportunity to raise concerns, report mistreatment, and provide feedback in a confidential manner as appropriate, without fear of intimidation or retaliation; (Core)

+ensure the program's compliance with the Sponsoring Institution's policies and procedures related to grievances and due process, including when action is taken to suspend or dismiss, not to promote, or renew the appointment of a fellow; (Core)

+Background and Intent: A program does not operate independently of its Sponsoring Institution.
 It is expected that the program director will be aware of the Sponsoring Institution's policies and procedures, and will ensure they are followed by the program's leadership, faculty members, support personnel, and fellows.

+ensure the program's compliance with the Sponsoring Institution's policies and procedures on employment and non-discrimination; (Core)

+II.A.4.a).(9).(a)

-II.A.4.a).(9) ensure the program's compliance with the Sponsoring Institution's policies and procedures on employment and non-discrimination; ^(Core) II.A.4.a).(9).(a) Fellows must not be required to sign a non- competition guarantee or restrictive covenant.
-(Core) II.A.4.a).(10) document verification of education for all fellows within 30 days of completion of or departure from the program; ^(Core) II.A.4.a).(11) provide verification of an individual fellow's education upon the fellow's request, within 30 days; and, ^(Core)
+Fellows must not be required to sign a non-competition guarantee or restrictive covenant.
+(Core)

+document verification of education for all fellows within 30 days of completion of or departure from the program; (Core)

+provide verification of an individual fellow's education upon the fellow's request, within 30 days; and, (Core)

 Background and Intent: Primary verification of graduate medical education is important to credentialing of physicians for further training and practice.
 Such verification must be accurate and timely.
 Sponsoring Institution and program policies for record retention are important to facilitate timely documentation of fellows who have previously completed the program.
 Fellows who leave the program prior to completion also require timely documentation of their summative evaluation.
-II.A.4.a).(12)

-provide applicants who are offered an interview with information related to their eligibility for the relevant specialty board examination(s). ^(Core)
+provide applicants who are offered an interview with information related to their eligibility for the relevant specialty board examination(s).
+(Core)